The Barnarashy monuments.

 Barnarashy is a small collection of monuments one kilometer north of Carrowmore.
 The monuments are on farmland and there is no public access.
 There were at least five monuments here, but now the remains of two are all that can be seen because the site is crossed by a field boundary and is extremely overgrown.
 W. G. Wood-Martin made the following observations about the Barnasrahy monumets:

 The largest site is the remaining stones of a substantial cairn with a cruciform chamber.
-The diameter is some 20 meters across, with a chamber 4.5 meters long.
+The diameter is some twenty meters across, with a cruciform chamber 4.5 meters across.
 Six kerbstones remain in position.
 The site is cut in half by a ditch and overgrown with bushes and undergrowth, so not much can be seen.
 It must have been a major monument given that it had a cruciform chamber.

 The only surviving monument, shown in the photo above, is a stone row: four large boulders and one offset smaller stone.
 This row may have a possible alignment towards Knocknarea.
 Such stone rows have been examined in other parts of the country, and are thought to date to the bronze age.
 They often point to the rising or setting of a heavenly body.
 I haven't come across any research suggesting this row has been checked out for alignments.